-The financial statements of these two joint ventures are prepared in accordance with IFRS.
+The financial statements of these two joint ventures are prepared in accordance with IFRS as endorsed in KSA.
 The accounting policies used, in the preparation of these IFRS financial statements, as well as their reporting dates are consistent with that of the Group.